mharen/mharen.github.io/_posts/2009/2009-06-26-troubleshooting-elusive-site-slow-down.md

 ---

 What follows is a long chronological account of a recent problem I ran into at work and how I diagnosed it (but have yet to solve!).
-I’m posting it here for many reasons:  <ul>   <li>to offer some insight into the mind of an engineer as a problem is dissected and diagnosed </li>    <li>to reiterate the importance of the fundamentals of problem solving </li>    <li>to show that [everybody lies](http://everybody-lies.info/) (even us, to ourselves) and it really does get in the way of problem solving </li>    <li>to show that supporting legacy browsers is a major pain </li>    <li>as a reminder to my future self how to do some of the things documented herein </li> </ul>
+I’m posting it here for many reasons:     * to offer some insight into the mind of an engineer as a problem is dissected and diagnosed     * to reiterate the importance of the fundamentals of problem solving     * to show that [everybody lies](http://everybody-lies.info/) (even us, to ourselves) and it really does get in the way of problem solving     * to show that supporting legacy browsers is a major pain     * as a reminder to my future self how to do some of the things documented herein

-Now onto the story.  <hr />
+Now onto the story.
+***

 One of the projects I maintain is a corporate website used internally to track all sorts of things.
-It’s pretty much a web-based data entry system implemented in ASP.NET 3.5 (upgraded from 1.1, 2.0…it’s an oldie).
+It’s pretty much a web-based data entry system implemented in ASP.NET 3.5 (upgraded from 1.1, 2.0...it’s an oldie).

 Recently a user started reporting some odd behavior.
 She reports that after five minutes of work, one page (out of 10-20) starts slowing down to the point where she can’t use it any longer.